Strategic Information and Business Intelligence

 - Further Information

 The Strategic Information and Business Intelligence (SIBI) program is an exciting step forward for the University.
 This major initiative will transform the rich data already available into meaningful institutional information.
-SIBI will provide essential support for the University to meet its strategic goals and provide a foundation to inform strategic decision making.
+SIBI will provide essential support to assist the University in meeting its strategic goals and provide a foundation to inform strategic decision making.
 Faculties, divisions and portfolios will be provided with a common framework for broad but standardised management and strategic performance reporting.

-SIBI is a business intelligence (BI) reporting platform developed by the SIBI Program to enable University staff to more effectively understand, utilise and manage the University’s data in order to achieve more informed decision making.
-SIBI provides users with increased, flexible access to data through dashboards that contain interactive reports and analyses for particular areas of data.
+SIBI is a business intelligence (BI) reporting platform developed by the SIBI Program to enable University staff to more effectively understand, use and manage the University’s data.
+This new tool will support strategic decision making and improved performance reporting at institutional and faculty/school levels.
+SIBI provides users with increased, flexible access to data through dashboards that contain interactive reports and analyses.
 These reports are presented in an intuitive format through graphs, charts and tables with drill down capability that enables further interrogation of the data.

 SIBI will eliminate duplication and increase effectiveness and efficiency.